andymac-2/haskell-docs/docs/book/start.md

 The first line above just tells us that the variable `f`, meaning fahrenheit in this example, is equal to `quot (9 * c) 5 + 32`, which is just some math to convert celsius to fahrenheit.
 The result is then the temperature in celsius, plus a tab (`\t`) plus the temperature in fahrenheit, plus a new line (`\n`) plus whatever the rest of the table is.
 In Haskell, we simply tell the compiler what the result is, and not how to get there.

-To illoustrate why this works, consider that `temperatureTable c` is a function that will produce a temperature conversion table from `c` to `stopTemp` in increments of `tempStep`.
+To illustrate why this works, consider that `temperatureTable c` is a function that will produce a temperature conversion table from `c` to `stopTemp` in increments of `tempStep`.
 In our case, `temperatureTable c` will produce a table from `c` to `100` degrees celsius in increments of `10`.
 Through some clever intuition, we notice that a table going from `0` to `100` is almost the same as a table that goes from `10` to `100`, except we have added an extra line at the start.
 Similarly a table that goes from `10` to `100` is just a table that goes from `20` to `100` with an extra line, and so on, until we get to a table that goes from `100` to `100` which is just going to be a single line:

 ![Diagram illustrating the parts of the temperature table](images/beginning/tempTable2.svg)